 I wouldn’t want these fools hanging out in MY neighborhood.

-No, if you walk around like that, it doesn’t mean that you are a thug, but it means that you want to look like one.
+No, if you walk around like that, it doesn’t mean that you are a thug, but it does mean that you want to look like one.
 And if you’re not one, then why the f**k do you want to look like one?!?
-And can you really get angry if you’re treated like one?
+And can you really get angry if you’re treated like one?!?

 And before anyone even wastes my time in saying it, yes I know it’s not just Black males who wear saggin’ pants, okay?